hotsaucejake/chargeswarm/readme.md

 $ php artisan migrate
 ```

-Add the `HasPlans` trait to your Eloquent model:
+Add the `Billable` trait to your Eloquent model:
 ```php
 use Rennokki\Chargeswarm\Traits\Billable;